 The Complete Profile subfield shall be set to 0 and the STA MAC Address Present subfield shall be set to 0.

 The AP Removal Timer Present subfield shall be set to 1 and the Reconfiguration Operation Type subfield shall be set to 0.
-The Operation Parameters Present bit shall be set to 0.
+The Operation Parameters Present (#22021)subfield and the NSTR Indication Bitmap Present subfield shall be set to 0.

 The AP Removal Timer subfield in the STA Info field shall be set to the number of TBTTs of the affiliated AP before it is removed or for the NSTR mobile AP MLD the AP Removal Timer subfield shall be set to the number of the TBTTs of the AP operating on the primary link before the affiliated AP operating on the nonprimary link is removed.
 The initial value of the AP Removal Timer subfield shall be set to the value of the APRemovalTimer parameter of the MLME-BSS-AP- REMOVAL.request primitive and the AP Removal Timer value shall be decremented by 1 in each subsequent Beacon frame.
 The initial value of the AP Removal Timer subfield specified by the APRemovalTimer parameter should point to a TBTT value that provides sufficient time to announce the removal of the affiliated AP such that all associated non-AP MLDs including the ones that have all affiliated non-AP STAs in power save mode have the opportunity to receive the Reconfiguration Multi-Link element at least once before the AP is removed.

-No other subfields shall be included in the STA Info field.
+No other (#22388)optional subfields shall be included in the STA Info field.

+(#22388)The STA Profile field shall not be included.

 …